Frogs

 “And good luck to him to get confirmed tickets so easily!”

 In a start-up like ours, where not many restrictions are imposed so long as work is produced on time, where YouTube and social media aren’t blocked, where the stiff policies of an MNC are yet in the making, there is still someone whose job it is to keep track of the instinctive impulses of the employees.
-I only became truly conscious of the fact at this a moment, that Sam—with his neat goatee and a friendly smile—knew a lot more about me than I would have him believe through regular chitchat.
+I only became truly conscious of the fact at this moment, that Sam—with his neat goatee and a friendly smile—knew a lot more about me than I would have him believe through regular chitchat.
 If he ever felt like pulling a Freud on me, all he had to do was consult my google searches and produce a list of all my innate desires.

 “Could you have guessed Hari swings both ways?”
 Sam asked.